Arts & Sciences English

 The undergraduate major in English is designed for three groups: 1) those who seek a general education; 2) those who plan to teach in the elementary and secondary schools; and 3) those who plan to pursue graduate study in the field.
 The major is also frequently chosen as preparation for professional study in law, medicine, and business, and for careers in other fields such as publishing, editing, library science, and digital humanities.
 Many students find the English major is a fine complement to a major in a professional field.

-A student declaring an English major will meet with the chief adviser to establish a tentative rationale and plan for the major.
+A student declaring an English major will meet with the chief adviser to establish a plan for the major.
 Thereafter the student must meet with the chief adviser at least once a year to update the major plan, review progress toward the degree, plan a concentration, and consult about course selection, scholarships, and careers or post-graduate education.
 The department Advising Center (201 Andrews Hall) will offer written information about these matters and others of interest to majors.

 International Students.
 International students who are not native speakers of English must take an English placement examination.
 For details, see the coordinator of the English as a Second Language program in the Department of English.